vreser/airgedon/CONTRIBUTING.md

 1. Tweak *"debug_mode"* variable to "1" for faster development skipping intro and initial checks or to "2" for verbosity and the skips mentioned before.
 2. Respect the **2 width tab indentation**, code style and the **UTF-8 encoding**.
 3. Use **LF** (Unix) line break type (not CR or CRLF).
 4. Use [Shellcheck] to search for errors and warnings on code.
 (Thanks [xtonousou] for the tip :wink:).
-To avoid false positive warnings you must launch shellcheck using `-x` argument to follow source files and from the directory where `airgeddon.sh` is.
-For example: `cd /path/to/airgeddon && shellcheck -x airgeddon.sh`
+To avoid false positive warnings you must launch shellcheck using `-x` argument to follow source files and from the directory where `airgeddon` is.
+For example: `cd /path/to/airgeddon && shellcheck -x airgeddon`
-5. Increase the version numbers in `airgeddon.sh`, in [Readme] and in [Changelog] to the new version that the script represents.
+5. Increase the version numbers in `airgeddon`, in [Readme] and in [Changelog] to the new version that the script represents.
 The versioning scheme we use is *X.YZ*.
 Where:
   - *X* is a major release with a new menu (e.g. WPS menu)
   - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
   - *Z* is a minor release with new bug fixes, small modifications or code improvements